-Documentation of funerary performance on the Tribal Warrior boat at Farm Cove Sydney with members of the Pacific Island Mount Druitt Action Network and other Pacific Islander Australians.
-The work incorporates interviews with participants about their understandings and hopes about the climate collapse tide rising impacts to their homelands that were shown on multiple computer screens inside the boat as part of the performance.
-These interviews are intercut for the documentation work with animation sequences of the melting ice forms.
+This work includes documentation of a funerary performance on the Tribal Warrior boat at Farm Cove Sydney held with members of the Pacific Island Mount Druitt Action Network and other Pacific Islander Australians.
+Shown on multiple computer screens inside the boat as part of the performance, participants share their understandings and hopes about climate collapse tide rising impacts to their homelands.
+Animation sequences of the melting ice forms are shown on the second screen.
 Exhibited in Sydney, Canberra, Chile, Bulgaria and the United Kingdom as outlined below.

 Tied, Mayday 2006 was made in response to the issue of the rising tides on the low-lying Pacific Islands.
 It was an event held on the Indigenous owned fishing vessel the Tribal Warrior, which culminated in a funerary performance at Farm Cove where frozen saltwater sculptures were melted into the ocean.
 Varying in opacity, spiral ring and circular shapes bobbed up and down in the waves, relating quite literally to our unstable frozen water reserves, and their gentle melting and washing away triggered notions of temporality, erasure, loss and memory.
 A banner was made for the work that was the Sydney contribution to the opening event for the London Biennale.
 Five grey pixilated pyramids overlaid with wave patterns represent the five most vulnerable Pacific Islands identified by Pernetta (1989): Tokelau, Marshall Islands, Tuvalu, Line Islands and Kiribati.